dcmartin/motion-ai/docs/JETSON.md

 <img src="https://developer.nvidia.com/sites/default/files/akamai/embedded/images/jetsonNano/gettingStarted/Jetson_Nano-Getting_Started-desktop.png" width="90%">

+**Update: JetPack 4.5**

 The Jetson Nano out-of-the-box is set to low power; enabling the best performance requires both the larger power-supply and jumper as well as software configuration.
+The setup process _should_ ask for confirmation of `MAXN` power.

+**Optional** - Fix for enabling all CPU

-Start a `terminal` session by right-clicking on the backround and selecting **Terminal** from the list.
-Copy and paste the following commands to create the file `/etc/rc.local` which will run on every reboot and ensure complete GPU and CPU capabilities.
+Sometimes the system (under JetPack 4.4) does not enable all CPU.
+To force use of all CPU, start a `terminal` session by right-clicking on the backround and selecting **_Terminal_** from the list.
+Copy and paste the following commands to create the file `/etc/rc.local` which will run on every reboot and ensure complete GPU and CPU capabilities; password may be requested.

 ```
 sudo -s